Hey, Snickerdoodle!

 • Salt & black pepper

-• Bread: I like to use multigrain bread from the bakery at my grocery store.
-Any hearty piece of bread will do!
-Even English muffins or bagels would work!
+• Bread: I like hearty multigrain bread from the bakery, but any sturdy bread works.
+English muffins or bagels are great options too.

 Step by Step Instructions